crowdagger/crowbook/book_example/arguments.md

 `--create`
 ---------

-**Usage**: `crowbook --create <BOOK> file_1.md file_2.md ...`
+**Usage**: `crowbook [BOOK] --create file_1.md file_2.md ...`

 Creates a new book from a list of Markdown files.
-It will generate the file `BOOK` (or abort if it already exists) with all file names specified added as chapters.
+It will generate a book configuration file with alle file names specified as chapter.
+It either prints the result to stdout (if `BOOK` is not specified) or generate the file `BOOK` (or abort if it already exists).

 ### Examples ###

 ```
-crowbook --create foo.book README.md ChangeLog.md LICENSE.md
+crowbook foo.book --create  README.md ChangeLog.md LICENSE.md
 ```

 will generate a file `foo.book` containing: